 Restrooms, accessibility, and the community room

-We have handicap accessible bathrooms located off in the hallway leading to the church sanctuary from the rear parking lot.
-There are also accessible bathrooms on the second floor, which may be reached via an elevator.
+We have handicap accessible restrooms located off in the hallway leading to the church sanctuary from the rear parking lot.
+There are also accessible restrooms on the second floor, which may be reached via an elevator.

 While our church sanctuary is accessible, the altar area is reached by stairs.
 We will bring Communion to the base of the steps or to congregants at their seats as needed.
 Just let an usher know you wish to receive in this way.